tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Event-based trigger can be further configured by introducing hysteresis and time-to-trigger. *Hysteresis* (:math:`Hys`) defines the distance between the entering and leaving conditions in dB.
 Similarly, *time-to-trigger* introduces delay to both entering and leaving conditions, but as a unit of time.
-Section

 *Periodical* type of reporting trigger is not supported, but can be easily replicated using event-based trigger.
 This can be done by configuring the